 All of all classes in Tpetra utilize templates, which allows the user to specify any type they want.
 In some cases, the choice of data type allows increased functionality.
 For example, 64-bit ordinals allow for problem sizes to break the 2 billion element barrier present in Epetra, whereas complex scalar types allow the native description and solution of complex-valued problems.

 Most of the classes in Tpetra are templated according to the data types which constitute the class.
 These are the following:

-Scalaris the data structure used for storing values.
+Scalar is the type of values in the sparse matrix or dense vector.
 This is the type most likely to be changed by many users.
 The most common use cases are

-complex<double>.
-However, any data type can be used so long as it implements Teuchos::ScalarTraits and Teuchos::SerializationTraits and supports the necessary arithmetic operations, such as addition, subtraction, division and multiplication.
+std::complex<double>.
+However, many other data types can be used, as long as they have specializations for Teuchos::ScalarTraits and Teuchos::SerializationTraits, and support the necessary arithmetic operations, such as addition, subtraction, division and multiplication.

-GlobalOrdinalis used to store indices representing global IDs and to describe global properties of a distributed object (e.g., global number of non-zeros in a sparse matrix, global number of rows in a vector.)
+GlobalOrdinal is used to store global indices and to describe global properties of a distributed object (e.g., global number of entries in a sparse matrix, or global number of rows in a vector.)
 The

 Tpetra can be used mostly as a stand-alone package, with explicit dependencies on Teuchos and Kokkos.
 There are adapters allowing the use of Tpetra operators and multivectors in both the Belos linear solver package and the Anasazi eigensolver package.